William Butler (missionary): Foreign missions

 In 1866 and 1867, he was at Walnut Street, Chelsea, and in 1868 at Dorchester Street, South Boston.

 In 1870, he was appointed secretary of the American and Foreign Christian Union, which had as its especial object evangelical work in the Republic of Mexico, just then opening to Protestant influences.
 Within a couple of years, some of the churches began to feel that more could be done through separate missions of each denomination.

 In 1872, Butler was appointed superintendent of a Mission to be founded in Mexico.
 He arrived in Mexico in February, 1873.
 Entering the republic soon after the troublous times which ended the so-called Empire of Maximilian of Austria, he found religious liberty in the constitution of the land, though it was as yet imperfectly understood by the masses.
 Threats of violence were frequently made by the fanatical part of the population, and many times, the missionaries' lives were imperilled; but the law upheld the right of religious liberty, and only one foreigner lost his life, though many Mexicans suffered bitter persecution and death.

 In six years, the mission was firmly established in numbers and influence.
 Butler returned to the U.S. in poor health, but soon recovered sufficiently to go throughout the Methodist Church, urging the claims of the missionary work with eloquence and enthusiasm, thus greatly aiding the missionary secretaries in bringing up the financial contributions of the churches.
 During this time, he served one term at Melrose, Massachusetts.

 Dr. and Mrs. Butler revisited India in 1883 and 1884 to review the progress of the work.
 After an extended tour through the various missions, they gave the following three years to the Missionary Society in the successful effort to raise the missionary offering of the church to US$1,000,000 a year.
-After his return to the U.S. from his labors in India, he published The Land of the Vedas, and after his visit in 1884, he wrote, From Boston to Bareilly and Back.
+After his visit in 1884, he wrote, From Boston to Bareilly and Back.

 He also revisited Mexico, where he found the work equally full of promise, even if not yet realizing the results of years of labor as fully as the older and larger mission of India.
 There among the workers was his son, one of the boys who had been so left behind when Butler first went to India, now devoting his life to Methodism in Mexico.
 In the volume, Mexico in Transition, written after this visit, Butler traced Christianity within the history of Mexico.